 Once a patient is diagnosed with alopecia, our physicians can begin to present treatment options that can help slow the progression of hair loss.
 Based on your individual case, we will select the treatment that is best suited to your needs.

 At Metro Dermatology, we strive to provide comprehensive, effective care for a variety of conditions of the skin, hair, and nails.
-If you’re interested in learning more about the treatments we offer, our medical staff, or the ways we can help address your alopecia, contact our Elmhurst, Flushing, Englewood, or Bronx offices today.
+If you’re interested in learning more about the treatments we offer, our medical staff, or the ways we can help address your alopecia, contact our Elmhurst, Flushing, Fort Lee, or Bronx offices today.